 13. Spanish Governor’s Place

-The Spanish Governor’s Place is a seriously intriguing place to explore and a must see in San Antonio.
+The Spanish Governor’s Place is a seriously intriguing place to explore and a must-see attraction in San Antonio.

 13. Ripley’s Believe It or Not!